 Store this drug in a tightly closed container away from heat and moisture and out of the reach of children and pets.

 It is common to develop a rash on the face, neck, and trunk during the first 2 weeks of treatment.
 The rash will likely go away once treatment is stopped.
-Tell your doctor if the rash bothers you or gets worse, especially if you notice any blistering.
-Avoid sun exposure; cover up and wear sunscreen while receiving this drug.
+Tell your doctor if the rash bothers you or if it starts to get worse, especially if you notice any blistering.
+Avoid sunlight; cover up and wear sunscreen while receiving this drug.
+You can also try using moisturizing creams that don’t contain alcohol.
+Avoid acne treatments that dry the skin.
 Your doctor may need to stop the drug for a time or change your dose if the problem is severe.

-Call your doctor if you have nausea, vomiting, or a poor appetite that doesn't get better.
+Call your doctor if you have ongoing nausea, vomiting, or poor appetite.

 Erlotinib can increase liver enzyme levels in your blood.
 Your doctor will likely check your liver function with blood tests on a regular basis.
 The drug may need to be stopped or the dose reduced if the changes are severe.
 If you have liver metastasis or other liver problems before starting treatment, the doctor may need to monitor you more carefully.

 In rare cases, patients have developed severe lung disease during treatment.
-Tell your doctor right away if you notice any possible symptoms of lung problems, such as shortness of breath or a new cough.
+Tell your doctor right away if you notice any possible symptoms of lung problems, such as shortness of breath or cough.

 Erlotinib may damage the outer parts (corneas) of your eyes.
-It may also cause your eyelashes to grow longer.
-Tell your doctor right away if you notice any eye pain or irritation.
+It may also lower your production of tears, cause inflammation of the eye, and make your eyelashes to grow longer.
+Tell your doctor right away if you notice any eye pain, redness, or irritation.

 Rarely, erlotinib can cause holes (perforations) in the digestive tract, which can be life-threatening.
 People who have had peptic ulcers, diverticulosis, or diverticulitis are at higher risk, as are people taking steroids, aspirin-like drugs, or certain other drugs used to treat cancer.
 It is important to tell your doctor or nurse right away if you develop severe stomach (abdominal) pain, and have nausea, constipation, or any other symptom with it.